5abbir/smart-office-monitoring-system/README.md

 ## Project Structure

-This is a pnpm monorepo containing three applications:
+System Diagram and Circuit Diagram provided under Diagram Folder in the repo This is a pnpm monorepo containing three applications:
 - `apps/backend`: Node.js Express server with Socket.io and Supabase integration.
 It also runs the device state simulator.
 - `apps/dashboard`: React + Vite + Tailwind CSS dashboard providing real-time visual state and power consumption.